 Note 2 - Summary of Significant Accounting Policies - Expenditures reported on this schedule are reported on the regulatory basis of accounting consistent with the preparation of the combined financial statements except as noted in Note 3.
 Expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The District has elected not to use the 10 percent de minimums indirect cost rate allowed under the Uniform Guidance.
-None of the federal programs include any loan programs, loan guarantee programs, and has no sub-recipients.
+The District has elected not to use the 10 percent de minimis indirect cost rate allowed under the Uniform Guidance.

-Note 3 - Non-Monetary Assistance - Commodities received by the District were of a non-monetary nature and therefore the total revenue does not agree with the financial statements
+Note 3 - Non-Monetary Assistance - Commodities received by the District were of a non-monetary nature.

-MUSTANG INDEPENDENT SCHOOL DISTRICT NO. 69, CANADIAN COUNTY SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS - REGULATORY BASIS PREPARED FOR THE OKLAHOMA STATE DEPARTMENT OF EDUCATION FOR THE YEAR ENDED JUNE 30, 2024
+SAND SPRINGS INDEPENDENT SCHOOL DISTRICT NO. 2 OF TULSA COUNTY SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS - REGULATORY BASIS PREPARED FOR THE OKLAHOMA STATE DEPARTMENT OF EDUCATION FOR THE YEAR ENDED JUNE 30, 2024